 This book covers the principles of statistics and explains the kind of data you can see in real life, how to convert it using concepts such as median, average, standard deviation, etc., and how to map, filter, and clean the data.

-The book will help you understand how raw and messy real data is and how to process it.
+The book will help you understand how raw and messy fundamental data is and how to process it.
 Data transformation is one of the most time-consuming activities.
-This book will help you gain a lot of information about various processing data methods that can provide useful insights.
+This book will help you learn various processing data methods to provide valuable insights.

 10. Data Science for Beginners: 4 Books in 1